davidgomezpr1/Python-Data-Cleaning/README.md

 - The central tendency of the price of BTC was analyzed, determining that we were dealing with a symmetrical distribution.
 - The distribution was plotted, using both Maltplotlib and Seaborn.
 - Analyzed the relationship between the price and volume of Bitcoin.
-Concluded the there was a very weak, almost inexistent, linear relationship between the variables, mainly due to a very small absolute correlation coefficient.
+Concluded that there was a very weak, almost inexistent, linear relationship between the variables, mainly due to a very small absolute correlation coefficient.
 - An analytical analysis of invalid values was conducted.
 The InterQuartile Range was utilized, due to its reduced sensitiveness to outliers.